-You might not think of classical music and opera when you think of Mississippi, but that’s what you’ll find at Mississippi Symphony Orchestra.
+You might not think of classical music and opera when you think of Mississippi, but that’s what you’ll find at the award winning Mississippi Symphony Orchestra.
 This professional orchestra offers a variety of concerts ranging from orchestral pieces to visiting solo artists, operas, and more.

 The Fondren District has a variety of things to do in Jackson Mississippi with kids.
 Entertainment spaces, art galleries, local shopping, cafes, bakeries, and restaurants all await visitors to this cute, quirky Jackson district.

 Families can enjoy camping, fishing, picnicking, and nature trails in this 305-acre park.
 The vibrant, natural beauty of Mississippi is on full display here, and it makes a great place to embrace Mother Nature as a family.
 RV sites are spacious and shaded, with many right on the lake.
 There’s even a nine-hole golf course.

 Take a stroll with the family through a forest 36 million years in the making.
 This six-block nature trail is lined with petrified logs and offers scenic views of the beautiful forest that surrounds the trails.
 The forest has an earth science museum to teach visitors all about the petrification process and they even have a campground.